bitr8/agregarr-dev/README.md

 - **Tautulli Statistics**: Generate Collections based on the Most Popular content on your server
 - **Independent Reordering**: Control the order in which Collections appear across the Home/Recommended screens and the Library tab independetly
 - **Keeps Plex Updated**: Collections will be be updated on every sync (default 12 hours, custom scheduling available).
 Custom sync options available per-collection.
-- **Randomise Home Order**: Keep your home screen dynamic by rotating the order in which collections appear (seperate scheduling available)
+- **Randomise Home Order**: Keep your home screen dynamic by rotating the order in which collections appear (separate scheduling available)
 - **Template System**: Easily set collection names with flexible templating and title importing from lists.
 - **Time Restrictions**: Schedule collections to be active only during specific time periods
 - **Exising Collection Integration**: Any pre-existing Collections in Plex and Default Hubs (Recently Added etc) can be managed alongside Agregarr Collections